jimpitthacks/whosefifaflag/README.md

 * Create a memory matching game, where all of the flags are hidden and you have to find 2 matching flags by flipping over only 2 at a time.
 * Timing a user to see how quickly they can successfully identify all flags.
 * Use the same codebase to create dynamic self-test by allowing users to supply their own JSON dataset
-* Player is given 2 colours and has to list as many flaga as possible with those colours and gains a point for each correct one.
+* Player is given 2 colours and has to list as many flags as possible with those colours and gains a point for each correct one.